Are you a beginner photographer who doesn’t want to spend much money on equipment?

 ISO/Shutter Speed

-Shooting the fish aquarium was an amazing experience for me.
+Shooting the fish aquarium was a fantastic experience for me.

 I enjoyed the whole thing and how it was so colorful and lively.

-The trouts were just amazing with their brightening skin and their yellow beaks.
+The trout were just excellent with their brightening skin and their yellow beaks.

-It was a pleasure to capture them with this genius gadget in low light conditions with its versatile 100-51200 ISO range combined with a 1/4000 shutter speed.
+It was a pleasure to capture them with this genius gadget in low light conditions with its versatile 100-51200 ISO range and a 1/4000 shutter speed.

 Aperture/Field of View